aota/deepfreezefest.ca/participate.md

 For more information contact: <deepfreezeice@gmail.com>

-**Submission Deadline: Friday December 30, 2013** (Late application will be considered if space allows)
+**Submission Deadline: Friday December 12, 2014** (Late application will be considered if space allows.)

 <!--
 ## Yarn Bomb a Lamppost Competition